kado/blogify/README.md

 		Returns  Bad Request if the blog id is invalid or if an exception is thrown.

+##Connections Strings
-Connections Strings is in appsettings.json, must be changed in order run project:
+The connection string is in appsettings.json, must be changed in order run the project:
 ```json
   "ConnectionStrings": {
     "BlogifyCnnStr": "Server=localhost;Database=DBBlogify;Trusted_Connection=True;"